svm-zhang/lohhla-mod/INSTALL.md

 bash Miniforge3-$(uname)-$(uname -m).sh)
 ```

 Once the installation finishes, start a new shell session and `mamba` binary should be accessible.
-Next, install `boa` following the [instruction](https://boa-build.readthedocs.io/en/latest/getting_started.html#installation):
+Next, install `boa` by running:

 ```
 mamba install boa -c conda-forge